tahirokian/Restful-Calendar-Web-App/README.md

 Passport is authentication middleware for Node.js.
 It can be easily dropped in to any Express-based web application.
 Username and password based local authentication is used in this project.
 For Passportjs documentation, please visit http://passportjs.org/docs/overview

+# Calendar API
+FullCalendar is a jQuery plugin that provides a full-sized, drag & drop calendar.
+It uses AJAX to fetch events on-the-fly for each month and is easily configured.
+For FullCalendar documentation, please visit http://fullcalendar.io/

 # View engine
 Embedded JavaScript (ejs) is a client-side templating language and it is used as view engine.
 For more information, please visit https://www.npmjs.com/package/ejs